Public menorah: United States

 Since 1979, the National Menorah has been lit on the White House grounds in celebration of Hanukkah.
 President Jimmy Carter attended that first ceremony, and President Ronald Reagan designated it the National Menorah.
 In 2009 the ceremony included then-White House Chief of Staff Rahm Emanuel, followed by Chief of Staff Jack Lew in 2010 and 2011.
 In 2012, the first candle was lit with the help of Jeffrey Zients, director of the White House Office of Management and Budget.

 The world's largest menorah stands at 32 feet and is lit at Fifth Avenue and 59th Street in Manhattan near Central Park.
 A 4,000 lb structure, it is the work of Israeli artist Yaacov Agam.
 Because of the menorah's height, Con Edison assists the lighting by using a crane to lift each person to the top.

 Canada

-A large menorah is located at Toronto City Hall at the south east corner of Nathan Phillips Square during Hanukkah. as well as smaller one is also found at Old City Hall.
+A large menorah is located at Toronto City Hall at the south east corner of Nathan Phillips Square during Hanukkah. as well as a smaller one at Old City Hall.